U.S. keeping music licensing decrees that help Spotify, others

 “The ASCAP and BMI consent decrees should be reviewed every five years, to assess whether the decrees continue to achieve their objective to protect competition and whether modifications to the decrees are appropriate in light of changes in technology and the music industry,” Delrahim added in a speech to Vanderbilt Law School.

+ASCAP and BMI said they were disappointed by the government’s decision to formally close its review with no action taken.
+“The formal close of this review means we can put this matter behind us for the near future,” added ASCAP Chief Executive Elizabeth Matthews and BMI CEO Mike O’Neill in a joint statement.

-The Digital Media Association, which represents Amazon, Pandora and Spotify, welcomed the department’s decision to maintain the status quo, at least for now.
+The Digital Media Association, which represents Amazon.com Inc, Pandora and Spotify among others, welcomed the department’s decision to maintain the status quo, at least for now.

 Our Standards: The Thomson Reuters Trust Principles.